|**NEW!!**||Click here to pay DigSafe penalties online|

 Typically, violators who have previously committed underground damage prevention violations will likely be assessed a civil penalty.
 A notice of probable violation is sent to the violator, and they have 30 days to pay the civil penalty.
 Civil penalty payments can be made online here.

 If an excavator (including homeowners) or operator of the service provider believes that the notice of probable violation was issued erroneously they can request an Informal Conference with the Safety Division.
 During an Informal Conference, the party is given the opportunity to present any evidence they wish.
 The Safety Division will hear the appeal, and issue a written decision and the case is closed.

-Lastly an appeal process is in place for any written decisions that are still contested.
+Lastly, an appeal process is in place for any written decisions that are still contested.
 Although this option is rarely used, the written decision can then be appealed to the Commissioners of the NHPUC.
 If this option is chosen a formal docket will be assigned to hear the case, public notice will be required, the case will be argued before a panel of Commissioners who will then make the final determination.
-Any civil penalties assessed shall be final and are strictly enforced
+Any civil penalties assessed shall be final and are strictly enforced.

 Quarterly results of Enforcement Actions for Dig Safe Violations are shown below.

-2014 (January – December) Reported Probable Violations or Damages that were subject to enforcement.
+These are Reported Probable Violations or Damages that were subject to enforcement.

 Click on a date for a list of links: